I live in Brighton and work at the Red Herring Studios a co-op of artists based in Portslade, Brighton.

 My paintings lie between abstract and the figurative, drawing on landscape and still-life, dialogue with media and history.
 They are I hope, oblique observations on the world we live in.

-Paintings from 2018 through to pre-covid 2020.
-Most are on canvas, a few smaller ones are on board.
+Paintings from 2018 through to late 2022 Most are on canvas, a number of smaller works are on panel or paper.
 These are predominantly painted in oils and cold wax but I am excited by and utilise a range of materials and mediums which are integrated into work in search of textures and the substance which best embody ideas I am exploring.
 The source of the imagery is something of a mystery to me: found in, tripped over, muddled up and derived from objects, feelings and observations of the world, stray writings, photographs and paintings.
 As my work has evolved it has moved away from but is not divorced from figuration.

 WORKS ON PAPER

-Paintings and sketches created in 2018-19 in a range of media; oils, acrylic, conte, charcoal, pigments and pencil……… These works are both expressions of ideas in themselves and explorations that might inform larger paintings.
-Sometimes they are the result of wanting to experiment with new tools, brushes or materials, returning to themes and shapes which form part of my visual vocabulary – lumps, organs, triangles, stalks, rocks, pebbles, clouds, horizons.
+Paintings and sketches created from 2019 to 2022 in a range of media; oils, acrylic, conte, charcoal, pigments and pencil……… These works are both expressions of ideas in themselves and explorations that might inform larger paintings.
+Sometimes they are the result of wanting to experiment with new tools, brushes or materials, returning to themes and shapes which form part of my visual vocabulary – lumps, organs, ship and house structures, triangles, stalks, rocks, rubble, pebbles, clouds, cliffs, horizons.

 ART AT 21 and GALLERY 40 – BRIGHTON OPEN HOUSES